gethomepage/homepage/docs/configs/kubernetes.md

             pathType: Prefix
 ```

-When the Kubernetes cluster connection has been properly configured, this service will be automatically discovered and added to your Homepage. **You do not need to specify the `namespace` or `app` values, as they will be automatically inferred.**
+When the Kubernetes cluster connection has been properly configured, this service will be automatically discovered and added to your Homepage. **You do not need to specify the `namespace` or `app` values, as they will be automatically inferred.** In case of multiple instances of homepage, instance annotation can be specified to limit to a specific instance, if no instance is provided, the service will be visible on all instances.

 ### Traefik IngressRoute support